-The reason we don’t use your actual bounce rate, time spent and page views data is because you don’t have that data for your competitors.
+The reason we don’t use your actual bounce rate, time spent, and page views data is that you don’t have that data for your competitors.
 You only know what Alexa says about your website and what Alexa says about your competitors.
 So it is better to work on the Alexa data that is freely available and uses the same methodology all across.

 - X = 4% / (1 / 50.7 %) = 201.6

 - Y = 4% / 219.7 = 0.018

 - Z = 4% / 3.2 = 1.25

 Step 2.
 Use the parameters to estimate the competitor’s conversion rate

 Now we have obtained the parameters which relate your actual conversion rate to the data that Alexa shows about your website.
 The next step is to simply use those parameters on your competitor’s data (as shown by Alexa) to get estimates of their conversion rate.